HESI A2 Test Review

 On each of these sections, there will be five questions that don’t count toward your score.
 Elsevier uses these five experimental questions for research purposes, with the goal of improving future versions of the HESI.
 However, you should do your best to answer each question correctly, as you will have no way of knowing which ones are experimental and which ones aren’t.

-Many nursing programs require applicants to take all eight HESI sub-tests, but not all do.
+Some nursing programs require applicants to take all seven HESI sub-tests, but not all do.
 You’ll want to check with the nursing school you’re applying to in order to find out which tests you’ll need to prepare for.
 In addition, to the academic subject tests, there are two additional components of the HESI A2 that most applicants will have to take: Learning Style and Personality Profile.
 These last two aren’t tests of your knowledge; they measure your aptitudes in certain areas deemed important for success in nursing school.
 (These two are almost always required.)

 Finally, although it’s not a part of the HESI A2 itself, there is a companion test that more and more nursing programs are using in addition to the HESI.
 It’s called the HESI Critical Thinking Exam.
 You’ll want to check with the schools you’re applying to in order to find out if you’ll need to take this test.